Hybrid Striped Bass Fishing In Wisconsin

 Last updated on .

-While hybrid striped bass are not native to Wisconsin, they have been stocked in certain lakes to provide angling opportunities.
-The purpose of this page is to share basic information about hybrid stripers fishing and identify popular striper waters in the state.
+While hybrid striped bass are not native to Wisconsin, they have been stocked in certain lakes to provide additional angling opportunities.
+The purpose of this page is to share basic information about hybrid stripers fishing and identify popular hybrid striper waters in the state.

 Striper Fishing Video